-Even the most talented metal fabricators can struggle to churn out a winning part if you make the production process hard for them.
+Even the most talented metal fabricators may struggle to churn out a winning part if you make the production process hard for them.

-Conversely, there are steps you can take to make sure your vendor is using the best roll forming process for the job.
+Conversely, there are steps you can take to ensure your vendor is using the best roll forming process for the job.

-Keep reading to learn some handy tips on both sides of the customer-vendor relationship.
+Here are some tips on both sides of the customer-vendor relationship.

 Production Tips from Metal Fabricators